andreireanu/sc-stableswap-move/Readme.md

 # SC StableSwap Move

 A Move implementation of the StableSwap protocol, based on Curve's StableSwap algorithm.
 This implementation provides a way to create and manage pools of stablecoins with low slippage and efficient trading.
+It can support an arbitrary number of tokens, which was a key design consideration in the implementation.

 ## Implementation Details